eliaskounakas/Mandelbrot-Algorithm/README.md

 ```bash
 cargo run -- <width> <height> <max_iterations>
 ```
-*max_iteraitons* is optional and set to 1024 by default
+*max_iteraitons* is optional and set to 1024 by if omitted.

 ### Example